searchspring/snap/packages/snap-controller/README.md

 };
 ```
 ### Instantiate
-Search controller requires a `SearchControllerConfig` object and `ControllerServices` object
+Search controller requires a `SearchControllerConfig` and `ControllerServices` object

 ```typescript
 import { SearchController } from '@searchspring/snap-controller';